-Guiding Hands School has decided to surrender its Nonpublic Schools Certification amidst the turmoil that resulted following the death of a special needs child at the school.
+Guiding Hands School has decided to surrender its Nonpublic Schools Certification amidst the turmoil that resulted following the death of a special needs child.

 Max Benson, a 13-year-old child with autism, died in November 2018 after being restrained by staff after they say he became violent.

-The school was tripped of its certification by the California Board of education in early January.
-Shortly after a judge granted the school a temporary stay, allowing it to keep its certification following an appeals hearing.
+The school was stripped of its certification by the California Board of Education in early January.
+Shortly after, a judge granted the school a temporary stay allowing it to keep its certification following an appeals hearing.

-On Monday, a spokesperson for the school issued the following press release on their decision to retire their certification:
+On Monday, a spokesperson for the school issued the following statement on their decision to retire their certification: